Vaccination and Immunization Services Q&A

 Get up-to-date vaccinations and immunization for you and for your family at Dr. Shima Hadidchi MD Family practice.
-Call us for more information or schedule an appointment online.
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+Contact us for more information or schedule an appointment online.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 Table of Contents:

 What is the difference between vaccination and immunization?

 What makes vaccines so important in our daily lives?

 How can I know if my vaccinations and immunizations are up to date?

 What vaccination and immunization do Dr. Shima Hadidchi MD offer?